skypjack/entt/README.md

 # Crash Course: resource management

 Resource management is usually one of the most critical part of a software like a game.
 Solutions are often tuned to the particular application.
-There exists several approaches and all of them are perfectly fine as long as they fit the requirements of the piece of software in which they are used.<br/>
+There exist several approaches and all of them are perfectly fine as long as they fit the requirements of the piece of software in which they are used.<br/>
 Examples are loading everything on start, loading on request, predictive